 Fancy something Tetris-ish, but a bit different?
-Then check out Tetris Gems, where you use blocks to dig into dirt against the clock, and this adorable approximation of the original Electronika 60 Tetris.
+The multiplayer Tetr.io is elsewhere in this list.
+But also check out Tetris Gems, where you use blocks to dig into dirt against the clock, and this adorable approximation of the original Electronika 60 Tetris.

 For many, Threes! is mobile’s Tetris – a ridiculously compulsive and replayable puzzler ideally suited to smartphones, and that ravenously devours your time.
 And it’s available online, too, so thanks for that, developers.
 Does our productivity mean nothing to you?
 (Probably not.)

 The game has you swipe numbered tiles around a four-by-four grid, merging pairs to increase their numbers.
 You might say that sounds an awful lot like 2048, but 2048 is in fact a rubbish clone of Threes!, so stick with the original, and blissfully ignore all those deadlines whizzing past your ears.

 There’s no scoring in Townscaper, nor any objective but to explore.
 And the game’s all the better for it, providing a meditative, thoughtful experience as you plop foundations into an endless ocean and start to build.

 Much of the joy in Townscaper is in figuring out its rules.
 How do you create a lighthouse?
 What nets you a garden rather than concrete?
 Note that mobile support is limited as is the space on which to build – so if you like this but want more, buy the full version.

 This superb word game subverts crosswords, having you drag columns of letters about to colour tiles.
 When all the tiles are coloured, you can bask in your ability to pick words out of a jumble – or methodically brute-force answers when you can’t find the final word.